timchurches/meta-analyses/benefits-of-reproducible-research/benefits-of-reproducible-research.md

 In early October 2012, I wrote to Professor Elvik in his capacity as author of the paper, and to Dr Karl Kim, in his capacity as co-editor of _Accident Analysis & Prevention_, alerting them to these problems (incorrect data and incorrect bias adjustment calculations), providing an earlier version of the data files and R code used in this document as supporting evidence.
 I suggested that the entire paper ought to be retracted, in accordance with [COPE guidelines](http://publicationethics.org/files/retraction%20guidelines.pdf).

-In late December 2012, _Accident Analysis and Prevention_ published a whole-of-paper corrigendum for the 2011 Elvik meta-analysis ([Elvik 2012c]).
+In late December 2012, _Accident Analysis & Prevention_ published a whole-of-paper corrigendum for the 2011 Elvik meta-analysis ([Elvik 2012c]).
 This nine-page corrigendum was itself unusual, because it included not just corrected calculations, but also a substantial amount of new material which did not appear in the seven-page original paper.

 Other meta-analysis papers by Elvik
 -----------------------------------